KCL-BMEIS/OOP/week1.md

 }
 ```

 Modify your own code to match and try it out.

+Question: what is the *type* of `a` in the code above?

 ---